 I walked a little further into the ocean and found myself standing on a large rock just under the surface.
 It was hard with crevasses and barnacles attached.
-The rough surface hurt my feet, but was secure and unwavering.
-I studied the rock and it’s imperfections.
-In many ways, it was as beautiful as the sand and in some ways it was even more so.
+The rough surface hurt my feet but was secure and unwavering.
+I studied the rock and its imperfections.
+In many ways, it was as beautiful as the sand and in some ways, it was even more so.

-As a enjoyed the views and the sound of my boys laughing in the water, another wave came crashing towards me.
+As I enjoyed the views and the sound of my boys laughing in the water, another wave came crashing towards me.
 The rushing water caught me off guard again, but this time I didn’t sink.
 This time I didn’t lose my footing.
 Instead, I dug my feet to the crevasses and my hands tightened their grip on the shells firmly attached to the large rock.

 As the water washed back out to sea, I heard the Holy Spirit speak to me.
 “Like the smooth, beautiful sand, this world offers something that seems secure and beautiful.
 It looks inviting and fulfilling.
 The world feels soothing and flawless, but when life’s waves surround you, you will be quickly taken under.
-The Rock, MY Rock, may be hard and not as pleasing to the eye, but offers true security.
-Like the rock you stand on, your walk with me may not be easy, it may not always feel perfect, but it will hold you up with the waves crash and give you secure footing to weather the storms.
+The Rock, MY Rock, may be hard and not as pleasing to the eye but offers true security.
+Like the rock you stand on, your walk with me may not be easy, it may not always feel perfect, but it will hold you up when the waves crash and give you secure footing to weather the storms.
 Hold on to ME and you will never find yourself being overtaken.”

 I stood there contemplating the words of our Heavenly Father and I began to cry.
-I see that each hardship, each crevasse, provides a place to dig into when we begin to lose or footing.
-I see that each scar or barnacle that attaches to us in our life provides place to latch onto when the next wave hits.
+I see that each hardship, each crevasse, provides a place to dig into when we begin to lose our footing.
+I see that each scar or barnacle that attaches to us in our life provides a place to latch onto when the next wave hits.
 God uses the trials and tests to build the exact set of skills, gifts, and experiences we need to bring HIS story to life.
 Remember that the next time you feel like this world is pulling you under.

 Psalm 78:35 And they remembered that God was their rock, And the Most High God their Redeemer.